-No, if you claim benefits before full retirement age you will always collect benefits on your own record first.
+No, not if your former spouse is living.
+If you claim benefits before full retirement age you will always collect benefits on your own record first.
 If you are eligible for a higher benefit on an ex-spouse's record, you will receive a combination of benefits equal to the higher amount.
 Claiming early will permanently reduce both benefits.
-However, if you delay benefits until full retirement age this strategy becomes possible.
-You can collect a spousal benefit while your benefits earn delayed retirement credits, increasing your benefit by 8% for each year you delay.
+However, if you were born before January 2, 1954 and you delay benefits until full retirement age, this strategy becomes possible.
+When you reach full retirement age you can file a restricted application for the spousal benefit and delay filing for your own to earn delayed retirement credits, increasing your benefit by 8% for each year you delay, up to age 70.

 Discounts & Benefits